cullendales/arcana/README.md

 ## About
 Arcana displays tarot cards representing your past, present, and future, along with their meanings.
-Your fortune awaits.
+Your fortune awaits!

 ## Usage